 Some people may find the idea of having a smaller wedding with fewer guests hard to wrap their heads around, but if you really take the time to consider all the benefits of it, and who you really want to spend the day with, then the decision may easier than you thought.

-If you are having a wedding with 50 people or less, be sure to ask us about Intimate Wedding Custom Pricing.
 Just because you are having a smaller wedding doesn’t mean having a planner for it is any less important!
 Feel free to contact us with any questions or to book a consultation.

 Cover Photo Credit: Vick Photography